-Case Management provides supervision, case management and placement to offenders.
-Offenders served include those in state's custody, and those directly committed to state Juvenile Correctional Facilities (JCFs).
-The offenders may be placed in the community, in residential treatment facilities and in JCFs.
-Offenders are supervised according to a level system.
-Contacts with employers, educators. treatment providers and the offender are components of supervision, as are additional services including electronic monitoring, urinalysis testing, DNA testing registration, iob readiness training, surveillance and independent living services.
+Juvenile Case Management serves youth who are placed in the custody of the Commissioner by the court for out-of-home placement at the Juvenile Correctional Facility (JCF).
+While at the JCF, regular contact is maintained with the youth to track their progress in groups and education.
+While at the JCF, youth can also receive job readiness training and independent living training.
 Emphasis is placed on public safety, preventing future offenses, education and enhancing positive family impact on the offender's behavior.
-The primary goals of this program are: to enhance community safety, reparation and behavior change in juvenile offenders through effective case management by holding youth accountable for their criminal behavior; and providing effective correctional intervention, supervision and services to offenders assigned to JCM at Juvenile Field Services.
+The primary goals of this program are: to enhance community safety, reparation and behavior change in juvenile offenders through effective case management by holding youth accountable for their criminal behavior and providing effective correctional intervention, supervision and services to offenders assigned to JCM at Juvenile Field Services.
+The court may also divert the youth to serve their JCF sentence at a Youth Residential Facility instead of the JCF.